 You can start observing birds with your naked eye, but you might enjoy it a little more if you have the option of zooming in on a bird with a pair of binoculars.
-Get help with bird identification with this online bird guideopens a new window and apps like the eBirdopens a new window app from Audubon and The Cornell Lab of Ornithology or Merlinopens a new window bird ID from The Cornell Lab of Ornithology.
+Get help with bird identification with this online bird guideopens a new window and apps like the eBirdopens a new window app from Audubon and The Cornell Lab of Ornithology or Merlin Bird IDopens a new window from The Cornell Lab of Ornithology.

 You can also get help identifying birds with these books:

 Denver Audubonopens a new window has great resources, programs and events for all ages.
 You can take bird watching classes and go on field trips among many other things.

 Great Backyard Bird Countopens a new window takes place in February each year.
 This is a free event for bird watchers of all ages, and all over the world, to participate in by counting birds and reporting back.
 In 2019, participants counted over 6,000 species of birds.

 Monte Vista Crane Festivalopens a new window March 6-8, 2020.
 It's estimated over 20,000 sandhill cranes migrate biannually through the San Luis Valley, with peaks in mid-March and mid-October.